tjr1974/Silk-Road-Legends-of-Wulin/documentation/server design document.md

 - Event-driven design for flexible game mechanics implementation
   - Create a robust event emitter system
   - Allow for dynamic register and deregister of event listeners

+## II.
+Log System

+The Log System provides robust logging functionality for the game server.
+It implements a Singleton pattern to ensure a single, globally accessible logging instance.
+This class handles formatting, prioritization, and output of log messages across various severity levels.

+### 1. Key Features:
+- Singleton pattern implementation for global access
+- Configurable log levels with color-coded output
+- Conditional logging based on severity thresholds

+### 2. Log Levels:
+The system supports four log levels, each associated with a numeric value:
+- 'DEBUG': 0
+- 'INFO': 1
+- 'WARN': 2
+- 'ERROR': 3

+### 3. Color-Coded Output:
+The system uses color-coded output for enhanced readability:
+- DEBUG: Orange
+- INFO: Default console color
+- WARN: Magenta
+- ERROR: Red

+### 4. Implementation Details:
+- Utilizes the Singleton pattern to ensure a single instance of the logger
+- Configurable through the central configuration file
+- Supports both console output and file logging
+- Implements conditional logging based on the configured log level
+- Provides methods for each log level (debug, info, warn, error)
+- Formats log messages with appropriate color coding

+### 5. Usage:
+The Log System can be easily integrated into various parts of the server code, allowing for consistent and centralized logging across the entire application.

 ## III.
 Database
 - The database consists of multiple json files stored in the following directories as defined in the external configuration file (`config.js`):